Tomatoes

 • Developing fruit can be stung by fruit fly so we recommend hanging the OCP eco-lure trap early to act as a monitoring tool.
 At the first sign of flies apply an organic bait spray to protect fruit or set up exclusion netting/bags.

-• Root nematodes are microscopic worm-like creatures which invade and damage roots.
-Difficult to control once plants are infected so it is better to practice crop rotation and improve organic content of soil.
+• Root-knot nematodes are microscopic worm-like creatures which invade and damage roots.
+Difficult to control once plants are infected we recommend protecting new plants with OCP eco-nemguard at planting time.
+Practicing crop rotation and improving the organic content of your soil can also help.
 Alternatively grow plants in pots with fresh potting mix.

 • Blossom end rot will cause the fruit to rot before it ripens and is due to a lack of calcium and/or infrequent watering.
 Give the plants deep and regular watering and apply one of the high calcium products as mentioned above (dolomite, limie or gypsum) throughout the growing season.